+ICT Service S tatistics 2021/2022

+ICT Governan

-Reporting on the status quo of the ICT operational environment regarding the compliance with the corporate governance of information and communication technology (ICT) policy framework (CGICTPF) as approved by Council.
+the status quo of the ICT open ork (CGICTPF) as approved by the corporate governance of information and communication technology (ICT

+Imperative Operational Requirements ICT Environment

+ICT expenditure included (in Rand):

+Mobile communication 428,23

+Telephony 1,861,37

+Affordability be low and High mast rental 104,50

+SDM require ICT costs to Internet and firewall services 396,47

+be low and are focused Software license fees 4,081,39

+Anoruability on value for money DSTV & SABC TV Licenses 12,43

+Repair and maintenance of hardware 115,95

+Repair and maintenance of network infrastructure 167,71

+Printing peripherals 254,610

-Imperative Operational Requirements ICT Environment • ICT expenditure included (in Rand): Mobile communication 428,231 Telephony 1,861,373 High mast rental 104,501 SDM require ICT costs to Internet and firewall services 396,474 A 66 1 1 111 be low and are focused Software license fees 4,081,399 Affordability on value for money DSTV & SABC TV Licenses 12,439 Repair and maintenance of hardware 115,950 Repair and maintenance of network infrastructure 167,713 Printing peripherals 254,616 Capital expenditure computers and peripherals 917,576 Capital expenditure networking/fibre 8,521 Ease of use The ICT technology should be easy to use for all users.
-In the period a total of 1,126 calls were logged and resoled through the ICT help desk.
-The help desk software had a 1 availability during the year.
+Capital expenditure computers and peripherals 917,576

+Capital expenditure networking/fibre 8,52

+Ease of use The ICT technology should be easy to use for all users. and resoled through the ICT help desk.
+The help desk software had a 100%

+availability during the year.

+should be easy to use for

 A total of 102 audio and visual support events were hosted.
 Fibre optic availability: 98.75% The fibre optic infrastructure delivered consistent performance in the period under review.
-Downtime caused by operational infractions.
-ICT Operational environment availability: 99.66% The servers continue to deliver high uptime and functionality.
+Downtime caused by operational infractions. ••••• •-•• ICT Operational environment availability: 99.66% The servers continue to deliver high uptime and functionality.
 Downtime occurred due to a sustained power outage and system maintenance.
-Reliability Systems need to functions as intended at all times The servers continue to deliver high uptime and functionality.
+Reliability Systems need to functions as intended at all times ••••• The servers continue to deliver high uptime and functionality.
 On 13 - 14 June 2022, the main building had a breakdown on an electrical phase that feeds the substation in the basement.
 Because a single phase dropped, the generator and UPS malfunctioned and tripped as well.
 The server room lost power completely and power was only restored after Emfuleni Technician came on site to resolve the fault in the Substation room.
 This only happened a day later.
 Therefore, all services were down for 25 hours.
 Investment in upgrading the aging hardware is essential and should be observed as recommended in the approved ICT Strategic Plan.
 Internet an electronic mail availability: 99.6% Overall, the performance was excellent with the software and systems continuing to provided very high uptime to users.